Formal groups and quantum cohomology: Computing quantum Steenrod operations

 Specializing to \eqref{eq:st-and-sigma} and using \eqref{eq:string} leads to:

 \begin{corollary} The low degree contributions to the quantum Steenrod operation are:

 \end{corollary}

-Note that even though there are negative powers of $t$ in the formula, we know a priori that none of them can appear in $\mathit{QSt}_p$, so all terms involving them must be zero.
+Note that even though there are negative powers of $t$ in the formula, we know a priori that none of them can appear in $\mathit{QSt}_p$, so all terms involving them must cancel.